Skip to main content

 FC HEADER

-Fresh Cuts is a new 6-month paid trainee programme of skills development for MTB and Adventure media across Scotland.
+Fresh Cuts is a 6-month paid trainee programme of skills development for MTB and Adventure media across Scotland.

-This pilot programme aims to develop a skilled pipeline of creatives, producers, self-shooting directors, camera operator and/or content creators who can meet expected demand through cross-industry/industry supported training.
+This programme aims to develop a skilled pipeline of creatives, producers, self-shooting directors, camera operator and/or content creators who can meet expected demand through cross-industry/industry supported training.

 INTRO TO THE ROLE & BENEFITS: